-Known for their rebellious attitude and take no prisoner approach to metal, Atlantic Records recognized RATT’s potential and star power thus signing the band to a contract resulting in the 1984 album “Out of the Cellar”, which became one of many multi-platinum successes.
+As the founder, lead singer, and songwriter of the metal rock band RATT, Stephen Pearcy led his creation to Mega Multi-Platinum Success Year after Year from 1984 - 1991.
+Capturing critical acclaim for his performances, style, and uniquely salacious vocals.
+Pearcy formed RATT in Los Angeles in 1982 from his previous band Mickey RATT.
+Known for their overtly sexual appearance, rebellious attitude, and take no prisoner approach to metal, Atlantic Records recognized RATT’s potential and star power thus signing the band to a contract resulting in the 1984 album “Out of the Cellar”, which became one of many multi-platinum successes.
 RATT climbed up the charts with singles from “Out of the Cellar”, soaring past Prince’s “Lets Go Crazy”, Van Halen’s “Panama”, Madonna’s “Borderline” and David Bowies “Blue Jean”.

-Throughout RATT’s nearly four decades of success with Pearcy at its helm, they released (8) albums and played thousands of shows worldwide all the while selling over 18 million records.
+Throughout RATT’s nearly four decades of success with Pearcy at its helm, they released 8 albums and played thousands of shows worldwide all the while selling over 20 million records.

-In 1992 Pearcy explored other areas of interest and created ARCADE with Cinderella’s drummer Fred Coury.
-With the release of his first solo debut in 2002 "Social Intercourse", Pearcy continues to make musical challenges and with (20) CDs to his credit on major labels and licensing thru his own Top Fuel Records, he continues to record and tour vigorously to the delight of a new emerging fan base of metal fans.
+In 1992 Pearcy explored other areas of interest and created Arcade with Cinderella’s drummer, Fred Coury.
+With the release of his first solo debut in 2002, “Social Intercourse”, and 20 CDs to his credit, he continued to record and tour vigorously to the delight of a new emerging fan base of metal fans.

 Added to his list of achievements is 2002’s Cult Horror Classic, “Camp Utopia” with Pearcy playing the notorious camp slasher and cult leader, Timothy Bach.